 A permit is required on all goats entering the state.

-A certificate of veterinary inspection is required for all goats entering the state.
+A certificate of veterinary inspection (CVI) is required for all goats entering the state.

-Brucellosis and Tuberculosis - A negative tuberculosis (TB) test and negative brucellosis test within 30 days of importation is required for dairy breed goats (test eligible at 60 days of age).
+Tuberculosis - A negative tuberculosis test within 30 days prior to entry is required on dairy breed goats (test eligible at 60 days of age).

 **Scrapie statement to be included on the certificate of veterinary inspection: